 Overall the duoplay on Full House is just right and to draw on a lyric from the album ''Melody fits the groove''.
 Stone does his own backing vocals a feature that he tells me he enjoyed making and of course during his career was also a speciality in his own song of singing.
 'Time After Time' is the balladic highlight of the record, possibly the whole thing, it is a really very fine version and savouring that we talk about ''the unsurpassed'' Frank Sinatra a little who famously covered the Sammy Cahn and Jule Styne classic.

 Russell tells me of his deep love for black music partly inspired by Joanne, his late wife whose Minnie Riperton-like voice at times on records is utterly remarkable and moves you.
 He says he finds labelling styles quite useful but it ''misses the point'' because Ray Charles straddles so much, for instance soul and jazz, and refers even to his moving to explore country.

 A yoga practitioner and spiritual teacher we discuss healing and his interest in sufism, the latter initially inspired by attending a workshop where he heard Qawwali and what he terms its ''totally different improvisational'' sense that he had never hitherto heard.
 In Qawwali he refers to its ''unbelievable sophistication''.
 He is also interested in researching near-death experiences and shamanism. ''The spirit sings through the body.''
 SG

-Russell Oliver Stone, top.
+Russell Oliver Stone, top and above.
 Photo: russelloliverstone.co.uk